All Episodes

 Thank you, Rush.

-Uh much has been said about the so-called green light that Bush is giving to Israel, but I think that green light is not just coming from the U.S. I think that the uh the the Arab League and some of the uh governments in uh the Middle East have finally uh come to the realization in some of the corridors of power, except in Iran, of course, that uh they have come to uh see that uh Islamic fundamentalism has become a major threat for the region than the U.S. Bush boogeyman.
+I think that the Arab League and some of the governments in the Middle East have finally come to the realization in some of the corridors of power, except in Iran, of course, that they have come to see that Islamic fundamentalism has become a major threat for the region than the U.S. Bush boogeyman.

-And the Palestinian cause, it's obvious for everybody after the election of Hamas that it has transmuted from a so-called local patriotic cause with socialism as its program to become officially part of the international Islamic fundamentalist jihad.
+And the Palestinian cause, it's obvious for everybody after the election of Hamas that it has transmuted from a so-called local patriotic cause with socialism as its program to become officially part of the International Islamic Fundamentalist Jihad.

 They do not want peace with Israel.